 - Sprinkle each side with a pinch of salt and pepper.

 - Heat up a frying pan on high and once it's smoking, add 1 tbsp beef fat.

 - Once the fat is heated, add the steak to the pan.

 - Fry the steak until it’s slightly charred and flip it over.

 - Continue to fry until it reaches your preferred "doneness".
 I recommend rare or medium rare 53 °C (127 °F) for Chaliapin steak.

 - Once the steak is cooked, transfer to a plate and allow to rest.

-- In the same pan as you cooked the steaks, melt 1 tbsp of butter on a medium heat until you can smell the butter aroma.
+- In the same pan as you cooked the steaks, melt 1 tbsp unsalted butter on a medium heat until you can smell the butter aroma.

 - Add 1 tbsp soy sauce and cook until you can smell the soy sauce aroma.

-- Next add 75ml (5 tbsp) red wine to the sauce.
+- Next add 5 tbsp red wine to the sauce.

 - The juices from the steak should have leaked out onto the plate by now, pour those juices into the sauce for extra flavour.

 - Let the sauce bubble for a few minutes to burn off the alcohol.